egiden/django-contact-us-tools/docs/source/usage.rst

    .. note::

-      * This step is important as this is the name that will be used to introduce yourself or your business in the automatic reply email when the user submits the 'contact us' form.
+      * This step is important as ``BUSINESS_NAME``` is the name that will be used to introduce yourself or your business in the automatic-reply email when the user submits the 'contact us' form.

-      * The ``BaseEnquiry`` model can be configure further as detailed in the section :doc:`base_enquiry_model`.
+      * The ``BaseEnquiry`` model can be customised further as detailed in the section :doc:`base_enquiry_model`.

 #.
 Register the proxy model to the admin site in your app's ``admin.py``: